Arcadia-Science/noveltree/README.md

 > Philip Ewels, Alexander Peltzer, Sven Fillinger, Harshil Patel, Johannes Alneberg, Andreas Wilm, Maxime Ulysse Garcia, Paolo Di Tommaso & Sven Nahnsen.
 >
 > _Nat Biotechnol._ 2020 Feb 13. doi: [10.1038/s41587-020-0439-x](https://dx.doi.org/10.1038/s41587-020-0439-x).

-## TODOs before v0.0.1

-- [ ] For each module in `nf-core-modified` document, git-sha, branch and repo of the module, along with what was adapted and why.
-- [ ] Make sure the CONTRIBUTING doc is accurate and move it to the root of the repo
-- [ ] Add a CODE_OF_CONDUCT doc